hanabi/hanabi.github.io/misc/Hat_Guessing.md

   * Give a discard or critical instruction, targeting a unclued card or a card that is not an obvious/called discard/critical.
   * Give a clue instruction
 * When there are multiple play instructions possible, this is the priority:
-  * Unique cards, i.e. 5s, criticals, and cards of which the player holds all copies.
+  * Unique cards, i.e. 5s, critical cards, and cards of which the player holds all copies.
   * Leftmost 1 where the player holds two copies.
   * Lowest rank.
   * Left-most.